 The countries involved in these agreements work together to collect mass surveillance data and share it among themselves.

-They collect information such as your browsing activity, phone calls, text messages, electronic documents, location history, and much more.
+They collect information such as your web browsing activity, phone calls, text messages, electronic documents, location history, and much more.

 In terms of privacy, these countries are the worst places to base a VPN company.